Everyday (Buddy Holly song): Cover versions

-Title

-The song's title is spelled everyday, which is an adjective (meaning commonplace, ordinary, or normal), whereas in the context of the song the adverbial phrase every day (meaning each day) is clearly intended: "Every day seems a little longer / Every day it's a-gettin' closer."

-In film and television
+The Trashmen and the indie rock band Rogue Wave also recorded it.
+It has also been performed live by Deep Purple.

+Certifications

+In popular culture

 The song was used in the 1985 comedy Mischief, the 1986 film Stand by Me, the 2003 fantasy drama Big Fish, the 2009 romantic film Love Happens, the 2011 thriller drama We Need to Talk About Kevin, the 2009 science fiction film Mr. Nobody, and in the 1997 art film Gummo.

 The song is played in a 2009 episode of Family Guy during a parody of Stand by Me.

 The 2010 AT&T/Blackberry Torch commercial used "Everyday".

 The song is played at the beginning of the eleventh episode of the fourth season of Lost ("Cabin Fever"), as well as during the closing credits of the penultimate episode of Mad Men ("The Milk and Honey Route").

 The song is played in the sixth episode of the third season of Hulu's The Handmaid's Tale.
 It was also used in season three of Hulu's Future Man.

 The song is covered in the end credits of the seventh episode of the second season of HBO's Crashing, sung by Fiona Apple.

 The song is also sung in Party of Five (season 1, episode 7) by the character Julia, played by actress Neve Campbell.

 The song is featured in the NBC show Lincoln Rhyme: Hunt for the Bone Collector.

 The song is used as the opening song for Ryan Reynolds’ and Rob McElhenney’s docuseries Welcome to Wrexham from episode 3 onwards.

+The song is heavily featured and a key plot point in the second season of the Amazon series Good Omens.
+Showrunner Neil Gaiman also used its lyrics in Issue No. 51 of the DC Comics series The Sandman.